November 8 – 10 from 9:30am-12:30pm ET

 To support the development of your creative aging curriculum, Lifetime Arts will review your curriculum outline, provide written feedback, and host a virtual one-on-one coaching session for teaching artists.

-- First, teaching artists should complete their curriculum outline using the In-Person Creative Aging Program Curriculum Outline (DOCX) template.
+- First, teaching artists should complete their curriculum outline using either one of these two templates:

-- Next, teaching artists will submit curriculum outlines to Lifetime Arts for review.
-Curriculum Submission Form
+- Next, teaching artists will submit curriculum outlines to Lifetime Arts for review. submissions closed

 - Once your outline has been submitted, you will be invited to schedule a 20-minute coaching session when we will review your plans and provide customized guidance to help ensure your success.